Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Representatives, like salespeople and agents, are doing business in the state on behalf of your LLC

-Since LLCs can be organized and classified different ways for taxation, you may also owe certain business taxes in Massachusetts, and foreign qualifying would let the state know about your status.
+Since LLCs can be organized and classified in different ways for taxation, you may also owe certain LLC taxes in Massachusetts, and foreign qualifying would let the state know about your status.
 While it might be tempting to avoid these taxes by flying under the radar, this could lead to even more penalties in the future.
+It’s important to always stay on top of your LLC’s taxation requirements to avoid any unwelcome surprises.

 Could I be exempt from foreign qualifying in Massachusetts?